Streets for All: Kalamazoo Ave (2026-2027)

 Project Schedule & Phasing

-Work will begin at the eastern boundary of the project and move west.
-To minimize disruption, construction will happen in shorter segments, with each section reopening before work begins on the next one.
+Work will begin at Park St. and Kalamazoo Ave. and move eastward one block at a time toward Pitcher Ave.
+By focusing on one block at a time, construction will minimize disruption, with each section reopening before work begins on the next one.
 One lane of traffic will remain open on Kalamazoo Ave for most of the project (except for times when a temporary full closure is needed for utility work across the street).
 Intersections will remain open as much as possible, although shorter duration closures will be needed for work through the intersection areas.

-Work will progress as far westward as is possible during the construction season.
+Work will progress as far eastward as is possible during the construction season.
 Any remaining work will be completed in 2027.

 More detailed phasing maps and timelines will be shared closer to the start of construction.